 My tile was 'off-white' so the white touch up paint was too bright.
 With a little experimentation and grey wall paint we had left over from our reno, I was able to tone down the colour to get a pretty close match.
 The little white ‘lid’ pictured in the yellow tray is actually the pull tab from a carton of milk and is what I used to do the mixing for my custom colour.
 I liked the shape because a rounded bottom helps keeps everything central in one spot (instead of spreading) which prevents the mixture from drying out too fast.

 Instead of house paint, like I used, you could try craft paint from the dollar store to ‘colourize’ the porcelain glaze.

 To start, clean the floor well paying close attention to the chipped areas and let it dry completely.
 Cut off pieces of the green tape and stick them against the edges of the chip continuing around all until the entire perimeter is surrounded by tape.
 This accomplishes two things: it isolates the chip from the rest of the tile to keeps any paint overflow from landing on the face of the tile, and it protects the tile when it comes time to level off with the blade and/or sand smooth the repair.

 The two pictures above show how it looks with the green tape in place.

 Step 3: A Few Tips

-You only need to mix very small amounts to fill most chips and since the porcelain dries fast, you need to work quickly (which is why I didn’t get too many picture of the process!).
+- You only need to mix very small amounts to fill most chips and since the porcelain dries fast, you need to work quickly (which is why I didn’t get too many step-by-step pictures during the process!).